d3b4g/leonids/_posts/zerologon.md

-#### Proof-of-Concept:
+#### Proof-of-Concept demo:

-In last week several poc's for this vulnerability are surfaced. i ended up using this poc from github for this demostration.
+In last week several poc's for this vulnerability are surfaced. i ended up using a poc from github for this demostration.
 My target is a recently retired hackthebox machine.

 Run the exploit against target: